What is gut health & how is it affected by modern life?

 While the findings from the above study might suggest that it would be better if we lived in homes with more microbes from the natural environment, there are a couple of things we can do short of fleeing cities and moving to rural areas.

-According to the so-called “hygiene hypothesis,” extremely clean environments may be failing to provide the necessary exposure to germs that help our immune system to develop.
+According to the so-called “hygiene hypothesis,” extremely clean environments may be failing to provide the necessary exposure to germs that help our bodies adapt.

 Therefore, one of the things we can do is reduce excessive cleaning.

-Several studies over the past few decades indicate that too much cleanliness may be causing us to develop allergies, asthma, and other autoimmune disorders.
+Several studies over the past few decades indicate that too much cleanliness may be reducing the diversity of bacteria in our environments.
 While washing your hands with soap and water is important, reducing the overuse of good bacteria-killing hygiene and cleaning products such as hand sanitiser is also beneficial for our good bacteria.

 “We are microbial ecosystems that need to be rich and diverse to thrive.
 It’s important that we don’t kill our good bacteria by using too much hand sanitiser,” shares Gianfranco Grompone, Chief Scientific Officer at BioGaia.
 “In other words, don’t be too clean.
 Dirt is good for you and your bacteria.
 A diverse microbiota is a healthy microbiota.”